In Vitro Fertilization

 The following day, embryos should divide into 4 cells, the day after into 8 cells.

 This picture shows a morphologically exquisite, day three, 8-cell embryo.
-At this stage, human embryos are still microscopic and invisible to the naked eye.

 By the fifth to seventh day after the insemination, embryos should reach the blastocyst stage (80 or more cells).